agonza1/Janus-webrtc-server-container/README.md

 Or passing the variables when starting Janus.
 For example:

+* add `-n` followed by the debug level from 1-7 (7=maximum)

-* add `-S stun_srv_addr at` the end of your docker run command to let janus discover its own public ip through stun
+* add `-S stun_srv_addr` at the end of your docker run command to let janus discover its own public ip through stun

+* add `-d` followed by the server name you want to use

 * add `-e` if you want to enable event handlers

 ## Running & Config with docker docker-compose

 `docker-compose up`

+## Validate it is running

+You can validate it is running and see the server info by going to http://localhost:8088/janus/info